gatehill/imposter-js/README.md

     // path to Imposter config
     const configDir = `${process.cwd()}/order-api`;

-    // start the mocks (returns a Promise) return mocks.start(configDir, 8080);
+    // start the mocks (returns a Promise) using an existing
+    // Imposter config file in the 'order-api' directory return mocks.start(configDir, 8080);
 });